Echoes of a hairy black hole from gravitational decoupling: Echoes of the hairy black hole spacetime

-Motivated by the discussion above, we now turn to the echo properties of the hairy black-hole spacetime.
+Motivated by the discussion above, we now turn to the echo properties of the hairy black hole spacetime.
 Our main focus is the parameter region in which the axial effective potential develops a double-peak structure.
 After a systematic numerical scan, we find that such a structure indeed appears in part of the upper one-root branch above the three-root region.
 We therefore analyze the time-domain signal in this sector and examine how the delay, amplitude, and repetition pattern of the late-time pulses depend on the shape of the effective cavity.
 In the discussion below, we refer to this domain as the echo-supporting branch of the solution.
-When needed, it should be distinguished from the subset of parameter space in which the weak energy condition is satisfied throughout the entire exterior region.

 Fig.~\ref{echo-beta025} shows the case with fixed $\beta=0.25$ and increasing $\alpha$.
 From the upper panel to the lower one, $\alpha$ changes from $0.45$ to $0.46$.
 As $\alpha$ increases, the left peak of the effective potential becomes higher and shifts to larger $r_*$.
 Meanwhile, the distance between the two peaks decreases, so the cavity between the two barriers becomes narrower.
 The right peak is also reduced step by step and tends to disappear.
 This trend is directly reflected in the time-domain profiles.
-For $\alpha=0.45$, the late-time waveform shows a relatively clear echoes signal, and the interval between neighboring pulses is easy to identify.
+For $\alpha=0.45$, the late-time waveform shows a relatively clear echo signal, and the interval between neighboring pulses is easy to identify.
 For $\alpha=0.455$, the delay becomes shorter and the overlap between successive echoes becomes stronger.
 For $\alpha=0.46$, the signal is more compact, and the late-time waveform is closer to a strongly modulated long-lived ringing.
 Thus, in Fig.~\ref{echo-beta025}, increasing $\alpha$ reduces the peak value on the right side of the effective potential and causes it to gradually disappear, resulting in the gradual weakening of the echo signal.